 Sustainable agriculture has a positive effect on all 17 Sustainable Development Goals of the United Nations, especially the following: 2, 6, 8, 12, 13, 15.

 Digital and sustainable

 Sustainable agriculture offers an answer to the question.
 Environmental impacts can be reduced by more targeted use of fertilizers and pesticides, resources such as water can be used more sparingly, fields can be managed more efficiently, and work processes can be made easier.
 Digital and connected technologies can be vital tools in this.
 Some examples of intelligent, more sustainable agriculture can already be seen.
 And it is still early days.
-The expansion of the 5G network will open up many more innovative applications in the future, as it can transfer large volumes of data in real time.
+The expansion of the 5G network will open up many more innovative applications in the future, as it can transfer large volumes of data in real time thanks to 5G.
 This would make it possible to monitor self-driving machinery remotely, for instance.

 Tim Höttges, Chairman of the Board of Management, Deutsche Telekom AG

 “The most digital farmer has the biggest potatoes!
 Just like any other industry, agriculture is becoming more digitalized. […] Deutsche Telekom partners many agricultural companies in ‘smart farming’, for example in a pilot project with the ‘nPotato’ digital potato.”

 Digital harvest helper

 In 2018, the Smart Farming World project also created the nPotato – a kind of digital potato equipped with sensors.
 The nPotato can record movements caused by impact and rotation in real time and send messages about these to the farmer.
 This makes it possible, for example, to optimize the navigation of the harvesting vehicle to prevent damage to the harvested potatoes.